rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

   - Combine regenerate and edit (confusing) - give it feedback and other features higher priority
   - Edit (with feedback, with instructions, manually)
   - [ ] Two separate toolbars one above and below
-- [ ] Regenerate multiple (might not be useful) - keep editing on the card
 - [ ] Telemetry
   - What do we want to track specifically
   - Export telemetry

 ---

-- [ ] StoryEnsemble name
-- [ ] Prompt tuning
-  - [ ] Less feedback
-  - [ ] Do we need to save the user's intent to guide the future generations (array of instructions)
-  - [ ] Switch to using system messages
 - [x] Persist API keys in session storage
 - [x] Add empty nodes - right click to open a context menu and select from one of four nodes
   - [ ] Add ability to regenerate/fill in missing values